-Evertiq - Kanthal divests its semiconductor capital equipment business
+Evertiq - Kanthal sells its semiconductor capital equipment business

 © Kanthal Business | October 11, 2021

-Kanthal divests its semiconductor capital equipment business
+Kanthal sells its semiconductor capital equipment business

 Heating technology company Kanthal announces that it has reached an agreement to divest its semiconductor capital equipment business to Yield Engineering Systems, Inc. (YES), headquartered in Fremont, California, USA.